dancesWithCycles/digitransit-setup/src/installation/step-by-step.rst

 And then, digitransit-ui running in your browser can access these:

-- hsl-map-server → digitransit-ui (public, by ingress url)
+- hsl-map-server → digitransit-ui (public, by ingress URL)
-- opentripplanner → digitransit-ui (public, by ingress url)
+- opentripplanner → digitransit-ui (public, by ingress URL)
-- photon-pelias-adapter → digitransit-ui (public, by ingress url)
+- photon-pelias-adapter → digitransit-ui (public, by ingress URL)

 For all of this, we are building deployments and services for each of the containers.
 Note that you have to use the right container image tags.